 Two Different Types of Millwork Manufacturers

-Mass-produced millwork products are inexpensive because they are manufactured in bulk, often using cheaper materials and standardized templates.
+Mass-produced millwork products fall into two subcategories, those that are built and tested to AWI standards, and those that are not.
+The latter typically found in big box stores or designed for more residential type applications are inexpensive because they are manufactured in bulk, often using cheaper materials in limited species and limited sizes.
 This means that the quality might not be as good as you expect, and the design might not suit the taste and specifications of your client.
+While those built and tested to AWI Standards, may still offer limited sizes, they are typically available in more material types and a higher quality providing more options for your client while controlling costs.

-Custom-designed architectural millwork is often superior workmanship that uses higher quality materials.
-Clients can specify exactly what they want, and will probably pay a higher price.
+Custom-designed architectural millwork is often superior workmanship that offers a wider variety of higher quality materials.
+Clients can specify exactly what they want, and will usually pay a higher price.

 Uses of Architectural Millwork